cloudfoundry/community/toc/rfc/rfc-draft-java-buildpack-migration-to-golang.md

 * Java Security – Rarely used and custom security policies should be implemented at the platform level or within application code
 * Multi Buildpack – No longer needed as multi-buildpack support is now built into the libbuildpack architecture by default
 * Spring Insight – Legacy monitoring tool that has been replaced by modern APM solutions (such as New Relic, AppDynamics, and Dynatrace)
+* Configuration based on resource overlay - This is more of an anti-pattern and requires a fork of the buildpack.